dfki-ric/phobos/doc/blender.md

 It is way beyond the scope of this documentation to give you an introduction to Blender, especially since more knowledgable people have done so in other places, such as the [manual on Blender wiki](http://wiki.blender.org/index.php/Doc:2.6/Manual).
 First, try to get [started with Blender's GUI](http://wiki.blender.org/index.php/Doc:2.6/Manual#Starting) and then have a look at how to [work with objects](http://wiki.blender.org/index.php/Doc:2.6/Manual#Modeling).
 Don't worry, Blender is a really powerful piece of software and can seem daunting for a beginner, but the functions you really need to know to use it for your robot modelling purposes are comparably limited.

-The best piece of advice we can give you as a Blender beginner: right click on anything you don't understand.
-Chances are there will be a pop-up menu with hyperlinks to both the user manual and the API documentation (not in the 3D editing window, though, there right-clicking is what you would normally expect left-clicking to be).
+The best piece of advice we can give you as a Blender beginner: **RMB** on anything you don't understand.
+Chances are there will be a pop-up menu with hyperlinks to both the user manual and the API documentation (not in the 3D editing window, though, there **RMB** is what you would normally expect **LMB** to be).

 ![linktodocs](img/blender/linktodocs.png)